 It is best to obtain any needed immunizations several months before your pregnancy.
 If needed, you can safely receive some vaccines, such as the

-flu vaccine, during pregnancy.
+, during pregnancy.

 If you are planning to become pregnant, talk with your doctor about whether you need immunizations for the following diseases: MeaslesMumpsRubellaVaricellaHepatitis BTetanusDiphtheriaPertussis